University of Chicago (East Asian Studies)

 I have also helped student to be successful in their English classes.
 Since English 8 includes writing, reading, vocabulary, spelling, grammar, and other topics, the first requirement for success is organization.
 Most teachers have a regular schedule of due-dates for spelling and vocabulary assignments, as well as patterns for teaching reading and writing.
 Students need to have a system for keeping up-to-date with these various assignments.
 They also need to explore different methods for learning some of the material (visual? auditory? kinesthetic?) and to find the tactics that work best for them.
 I have helped students overcome these challenges in previous years, and I would welcome the opportunity to work with your students this year.

-As I believe you can see in my profile, I have extensive experience as a math teacher.
-In addition, I have been tutoring two students in 4th and 5th grade math since autumn/winter 2014.
-Both students have improved their understanding, performance, and confidence in math; testimonial available upon request. have developed extensive materials (games, crafts, manipulatives, visuals) for use in these lessons; these materials can be used with your child, and I will develop others, if necessary, to meet your child's special needs.
+As you can see in my profile, I have extensive experience as a math teacher in elementary, middle, and high school.
+In addition, I have tutored several elementary students in math and English over the last three years.
+These students improved their understanding, performance, and confidence in math.
+In several cases, I worked with parents and teachers (with the parents' permission) to ensure that students were receiving needed support in the classroom.
+I have developed materials (games, crafts, manipulatives, visuals) for use in my lessons and to assist students in their regular classes; these materials can be used with your child, and I will develop others, as necessary, to meet your child's needs.

 The Praxis test is a method of determining prospective teachers' basic qualifications in math and English.
 It is similar to the SAT, and probably less demanding than the SAT.
 Many students looking to teach elementary school and/or related arts courses (art, home ec, etc.) stumble on the math portion of the Praxis because they have not taken math courses in many years.
 I successfully tutored one such student in the summer of 2015; she passed the Praxis that fall.
 My methods included administering a practice test representing the major types of questions on the Praxis math, as indicated in a commercially published study guide for the test.
 I then offered explanations and practice problems in the areas causing the greatest difficulty for the student.
 I also used materials I had prepared for a study skills class in a public middle school to address test anxiety and to offer some "pointers" on how to approach the test.
 Finally, I administered another practice test and demonstrated to the student the great progress she had made.